spettersson/splunk4patientprivacy/data_onboarding_guide.md

 ### **Authentication Data**
-Captures how and when employees authenticate to the system, including successful and failed login attempts, and multi-factor authentication events.
+Provides information about user account authenticans to the system, including the user involved, the authentication mechanism used, and whether the attempt was successful or not, and the reason behind any failure.
 This data helps identify suspicious access patterns, and most importantly, it acts as important evidence to secure accountability.

 ### **Considerations on Log Quality**
 ⚠️ **Important:** The reality is that the **quality of logs may differ** depending on the EHR application used.
-Some logs may provide almost all metadata needed,  while others may lack essential details.
-This variation can impact analytics and could possibly act as a show-stopper for certain use cases (the analytics can never be better than the data used for it)..
+Some may provide almost all metadata needed,  while others may lack essential details.
+This variation can impact analytics and could possibly act as a show-stopper for certain use cases (the analytics can never be better than the data).
 ---

 ## Getting EHR Audit Data Into Splunk